catbeckett/Daily-Planner-App/README.md

 ## Overview

 This challenge involved creating a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
 This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.
+Please see a link to the deployed page here: https://catbeckett.github.io/Daily-Planner-App/

 ## This app meets the grading criteria as it: